antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**Select oncoprint**](_static/images/MolOncCRC/select_oncoprint_nunes.png)

-In this so called oncoprint Here we have an overview of most occurring mutations in our complete cohort since many CRC oncodriving genes haven been reported we can use R2 to investigate which mutations occur and also information about the mutations type like missence, nonsense, frameshifs, etc which are reported in detail.
+In this so called oncoprint we have an overview of the most occurring mutations in our complete cohort.
+Since many CRC oncodriving genes haven been reported we can use R2 to investigate which mutations occur and also information about the mutations type like missence, nonsense, frameshifts, etc which are reported in detail.

-Scrolling down, you will find in Settings menu all sort of interesting options you can toggle on/off wich revealing more insights of this cohort and CRC in general also adding extra tracks to plot on top of the oncoprint picture could be of interest.
+Scrolling down, you will find in the Settings menu all sort of interesting options you can toggle on/off  revealing more insights of this cohort and CRC in general also adding extra tracks to plot on top of the oncoprint picture could be of interest.

 ![](_static/images/MolOncCRC/oncoprint_settings.png "Select  Oncoprint")
 [**Oncoprint Settings**](_static/images/MolOncCRC/Select_oncoprint_nunes.png)